ibm-cloud-docs/app-configuration/ac-integrations.md

 ## Integrating with a Key management service
 {: #ac-int-key-management}

-If you are using {{site.data.keyword.appconfig_short}} CLI or API to integrate with a key management service (KMS), ensure that you have enabled authorization to grant access between services before integrating with a KMS service.
+If you are using {{site.data.keyword.appconfig_short}} CLI or API to create integration with a key management service (KMS), ensure that you have enabled authorization to grant access between services before integrating with a KMS service.
 For more information, see [Using authorizations to grant access between services](#ac-using-auth-access-between-services).
 {: important}

 You can create and bring keys that are created by using {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}.
 To get started, you need [{{site.data.keyword.keymanagementserviceshort}}](https://cloud.ibm.com/catalog/key-protect){: external} or [{{site.data.keyword.hscrypto}}](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services) provisioned on your {{site.data.keyword.cloud_notm}} account.
 For more information, see [provisioning a key protect instance](https://cloud.ibm.com/docs/key-protect?topic=key-protect-provision){: external} or see [provisioning a {{site.data.keyword.hscrypto}} instance](/docs/hs-crypto?topic=hs-crypto-get-started){: external}.